MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/use-python-revoscalepy-to-create-model.md

 ---
 title: Use Python with revoscalepy to create a model in SQL Server | Microsoft Docs
-description: Write Python script using revoscalepy functions to create data science models in SQL Server. ms.prod: sql ms.technology: machine-learning
+description: Write Python script using revoscalepy functions to create data science models that run remotely in SQL Server. ms.prod: sql ms.technology: machine-learning